 How do you shine unfinished hardwood floors?

-To shine an unfinished hardwood floor, you should use trisodium phosphate or mineral spirits.
+To shine an unfinished wooden floors, you should use trisodium phosphate or mineral spirits.
 They don’t just clean the wood, they also leave them with a fantastic shine that you’re sure to be proud of.
 While some commercial cleaners get the same results, the previous two are the best.

 Can you use a steam mop on unfinished wood floors?

-No, you should not use a steam mop on unfinished hardwood floors.
+No, you should not use a steam mop on unfinished wooden floors.
 This is because the moisture produced by them can become excessive and soak into the wood-causing mould and mildew growth as well as warping.
+Stick to hand cleaning clean unfinished wood.

 What is the difference between sealed and unsealed hardwood floors?